gbeckers/Darr/README.rst

   parameters depending on how you typically read and write the data, and failing to do so may lead to access that is in fact slower.
-- Your data is not stored in one file, but in a directory that contains 3-4 files (depending if you save metadata), at least 2 of which are small text files (~150 b - 1.7 kb).
+- Your data is not stored in one file, but in a directory that contains 3-4 files (depending if you save metadata), at least 2 of whicSh are small text files (~150 b - 1.7 kb).
 This has two disadvantages:

     - It is less ideal when transferring data, for example by email.
 You may want to archive them into a single file first (zip, tar).
     - In many file systems, files take up a minimum amount of disk space (normally 512 b - 4 kb) even if the data they contain is not that large. dArray's way of storing data is thus space-inefficient if you have zillions of very small data arrays stored separately.

 Requirements